dempe/scabbard/README.md

 # Scabbard ⚔️

-Scabbard is a minimalist static site generator (SSG) built on top of Laravel and Blade.
+Scabbard is a minimalistic, deterministic (i.e., config-based) static site generator (SSG) built on top of Laravel and Blade.
 It provides a zero-dependency workflow for generating static sites from your Laravel views.

 Features: